D-e-n-b-o-t/d-e-n-b-o-t.github.io/content/book.md

 For now, I only ship to Lithuania though.
 The final price is 9.69 Euros (this includes shipping costs).

+You can get the e-book (in PDF or ePub format) for 4 euros.

 The book is also available on [knygos.lt](https://www.knygos.lt/lt/knygos/meiles-zaidimas--teorija--taktika-ir-praktika/) but do be warned that it is more expensive to buy from there (due to fees!)